10 Awesome Strength Training Tips

 Being a good coach is about more than what you learn in books.
 It is about gaining experience and applying these lessons learned into the programming for your clients and athletes.
 Because actually training athletes for years and getting under the bar yourself, will provide you with techniques and ‘exceptions’ you will never learn by reading a book.
 Yes, knowledge is important.
 I read strength training books, the latest scientific research publications, and athletic preparation materials every week.
 But you must be able to combine proven training methods and science with real-world experience.
 You will get the best results in the shortest amount of time and have the greatest potential for keeping your clients injury-free. #alwaysbeastudent

-I can honestly say that my real training as a coach has been from visiting, attending seminars, training at, and assisting at some of the biggest facilities in US – Cressey Performance, DeFranco’s Gym, Mike Boyle’s, Westside Barbell and many others.
+I can honestly say that my real education as a coach began after I was done at school.
+In the trenches experience combined with attending seminars, conferences, and clinics at some of the biggest facilities in US – Cressey Performance, DeFranco’s Gym, Mike Boyle’s, Westside Barbell and many others.
+This is what led to Joe DeFranco and I creating the best certification for personal trainers and coaches in the world – the CPPS certification.

 Tip #1: You throw a little body english into your curls at the end of the set?
 So what!
 Yes as fatigue sets in, you start ‘cheat curling’.
 No big deal, it’s not like you’re NOT working your biceps.
 Just be careful with your low back position on the finish and don’t hyperextend.
 Keep your chest up and your shoulders back.